alkene structure header image

 The alkenes form a new homologous series of hydrocarbons.
 They are unsaturated meaning they contain one C=C, that is a carbon carbon double covalent bond.
 The number of hydrogen atoms in an alkene is simply double the number of carbon atoms.
 This gives a general formula for the alkenes of CnH2n.

 In GCSE chemistry you need to be familiar with the structure and formulae of the first four members of the alkene homologous series.
 The image below shows the structure of butene and pentene, the 4th and 5th members of the alkene homologous series.
 You may notice that the structure of butene shown below is different from the one shown above.
-The differences are in the placement of the double bond, however it does not matter in GCSE chemistry where you place the double bond in these molecules.
+The differences are in the placement of the double bond, however it does not matter in GCSE chemistry where you place the double bond in these molecules, as long as there is only one C=C bond present in the hydrocarbon molecule.

 Ball and stick model of butene and penetene, as well as the structural formulae and displayed formula of butene and penetene are shown

-Like the alkanes the alkenes combust to form carbon dioxide gas and water vapour but they will burn with a more sooty and dirty flame than the alkanes.
-They will also release less energy than alkanes when they burn.
+Like the alkanes the alkenes are flammable molecules and they will combust or burn to form carbon dioxide gas and water vapour but they will burn with a more sooty and dirty flame than similar sized alkane molecules.
+They will also release less energy than similar sized alkane molecules when they are combusted.
 However alkenes as mentioned above are much more reactive than the alkanes due to the presence of the C=C functional group which makes the alkene molecules react readily with many other substances.

 Key Points